Cbyernus/SteamVR/API-Documentation.md

 OpenVR is divided into 2 layers: application and driver.
 OpenVR for application talks to SteamVR.
 SteamVR then talks to OpenVR driver.
 One big example of an application is a game engine like Unity.
 You can also build a small application that just prints where the headset is into the console.
 An OpenVR driver is a software that integrates VR devices into SteamVR system.
-You would want to build a driver when you create new hardware (or virtual hardware) like a headset or controller.
+You would want to write a driver when you create new hardware (or virtual hardware) like a headset or controller.

 # Initialization and Cleanup